Philipp Eisenhauer

 Professor of Economics Oct 2019 – June 2022

-Research Agenda: Advanced decision-making under uncertainty through robust computational frameworks.
+Advanced decision-making under uncertainty through robust computational frameworks.
 Integrated statistical decision theory, robust optimization, and econometric modeling to develop tools that quantify and navigate uncertainty in dynamic systems.
-Applications included policy design and investment strategies, emphasizing practical, data-driven solutions to complex real-world problems.

 Selected Publications